SkylarKelty/Simulation/README.md

-= Universe Simulator =
+= Universal Simulator =

-This is a tool for simulating a (very basic) universe.
+This provides a base for simulations in c++
-My understanding of physics is very rudimentary, this is designed more to show how something like this could be done efficiently with the right knowledge.